+*Peppermint Airplane (Spring 2014).
 My first released home recording, this is a fuzzy sounding eight track creation.
 The songs were gathered over about ten years.
-Thank you Anna Bolm and Colin Peden for lending your voices and suggestions.
+Thanks to Mrs. Anna and Colin Peden for lending voices and suggestions.

+*Caught (2013).
 This was a band Brian Moss from the Ghost and I started in February of 2013.
 With Kevin McCracken, founder of the company Social Imprints, and bassist Colin Peden, we started writing an E.P. that spring.
 We recorded at Louder Studios with Tim Green.
-Schedule conflicts, a weird feeling of repeating history, and Anna and my departing San Francisco ended this short but sweet musical moment.
-Shocking no punk band had ever named itself Caught.
+Annie and I departing San Francisco ended this short but sweet musical moment.
+Shocking no punk band we knew of was named Caught.

 *The Tight Phantomz (2005- 2007).
 A throwback to big hair high leg kicks, the Phantomz was a revolving door of Chicago musicians.
 The Chicago Tribune mentioned our disastrous tour when the wheel flew off our van in Kansas.